NCAS-CMS/cfdm/docs/source/tutorial.rst

 *compressed_dimension* parameter of the `GatheredArray` initialisation).

-We can now inspect the new field construct:
+We can now inspect the new field construct...

 .. code:: python